irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### New attachments
 * Broomstick's long barrel is now an AP kit.
 * Matever .357 revolver (including akimbo version) can now use AP rounds, similar to an AP kit.
+* White Streak and Baby Deagle (including akimbo versions) can now use AP rounds, similar to an AP kit.
+They come in 2 versions - standard and low velocity.

 ### New damage classes